-34. It is an established practice that any proposal involving substantial changes to the remuneration package for DC members shall only take effect from the beginning of the next DC term.
-Therefore, we propose that the proposals set out in paragraph 2 above be implemented with effect from 1 January 2020 (i.e. commencement of the 2020-2023 DC term).
+33. It is an established practice that any proposal involving substantial changes to the remuneration package for DC members shall only take effect from the beginning of the next DC term.
+Therefore, the proposals set out in paragraph 2 above will be implemented with effect from 1 January 2020 (i.e. commencement of the 2020-2023 DC term).